 Travel Tips – Vietnam on a Budget

 - Camp: Vietnam has some incredible countryside and coastline, views that shouldn’t be wasted by sleeping inside.
-Camping is most popular within the National Parks up and down Vietnam.
-Check out this post for a breakdown of the best backpacking gear for outdoor adventures.
+Camping is most popular within the National Parks throughout Vietnam.
+Pack up your best backpacking gear and take adventures outdoors.

 - Understand the Money: If, like me, you don’t have a great mathematical brain, use a currency app to help you understand how much you are spending.
 Knowing the value of the currency will help you avoid being ripped off or spending too much without realising.

-- Keep it Local: Where possible drink the local beer, eat the local delicacies and for day trips, try to use local companies.
-By using local companies you can haggle a bargain price that larger, international tour operators won’t offer.
-Plus supporting local businesses thrive is awesome!
+- Keep it Local: Where possible, drink the local beer, eat the local delicacies, and for day trips, try to use local companies.
+By using local companies, you can haggle a bargain price that larger, international tour operators won’t offer.
+Plus, supporting local businesses to thrive is awesome!

 Best Time to Travel to Vietnam

 Looking for specifics?
-Let me break down by regions, the best time of year for backpacking Vietnam;
+Let me break down by regions, the best time of year for backpacking in Vietnam:

 - Central Vietnam: February to July is the best time of year to avoid heavy rain.
 Temperatures will hit the upper 30s in June to August.